Confirmed Ships to Date

 Germany’s three masted barque, GORCH FOCK, was commissioned on December 17, 1968.
 The vessel was built in Hamburg’s Blohm & Voss shipyard and named after the German writer Johann Kinau, who used “Gorch Fock” as a pseudonym.
 The ship sails for the German Navy, the Deutche Marine, training naval cadets during voyages throughout the world.

-Peru, BAP UNIÓN Peru
+Peru, BAP UNIÓN Peru.svg

 Sparred Length - 378ft 11in